rpearce/robertwpearce.com/posts/2020-01-19-announcing-react-medium-image-zoom-v4.md

 ## What's Next For `react-medium-image-zoom`?

+* Smarter detection for image `naturalWidth` and `naturalHeight` so we don't try to zoom anything when it's already at its maximum dimensions.
+This would also re-enable the ability to not zoom beyond a source image's natural dimensions once zoomed.
-* performance improvements
+* Performance improvements (`requestAnimationFrame`, etc.)
-* exploration into re-enabling higher-quality / higher-resolution images as part of the zoom process
+* Explore re-enabling switching out lower-quality images with higher-quality ones as part of the zoom process

 ## Thank You